AlgoRythm-Dylan/ZigBlocks/blog/entry5.md

 # Linux
 Windows is, in many ways, lame.
 But that's besides the point.
-Having the code work cross-platform is one of the goals of this project and today, was my goal;
-and what a journey it has been.
+Having the code work cross-platform is one of the goals of this project and today, achieving this goal was my target; and what a journey it has been.

 I don't have any spare computers to install Linux on so I had to spin up a Hyper-V instance of Ubuntu.